-Much like proposing without getting down on one knee, giving somebody a new car for Christmas without tying an obnoxious giant ribbon around it feels like an incomplete gesture.
-Granted, nobody staring at a car in their driveway on Christmas morning gives much of a crap about the bow, but it’s a thing, right?
-Ribbons are even more of a thing — for smart financial planners, anyway — than Christmas cars.
+So, you’ve decided to gift a car to someone on Christmas.
+If you’re going to go through with such a big gesture, you can’t skimp on the decoration.
+Much like proposing without getting down on one knee, giving somebody a new car for Christmas without tying an obnoxious giant ribbon around it feels half-assed.
 So, if you’re going to do it, really do it.
-Tie a bow just like in the commercials.
+Tie a bow just like in those Lexus December to Remember commercials.
 Get festive.

-Here’s the simple truth: you tie a car ribbon the same way you tie a vacuum cleaner ribbon — if you ever make the mistake of giving somebody a vacuum.
-You buy a bow and slap it on the windshield.
-There are plenty of car bows available in stores and online (a weird number actually) and they range in price from $9 for a basic 18-inch bow from Michaels, which is totally inadequate for the job at hand, up to $80 for a massive red-velvet-and-gold-trimmed bow.
-It’s actually quite impressive.
+Here’s the simple truth: you put a ribbon on a car the same way you put a ribbon on, say, a oddly shape kid’s toy: You buy a bow that has adhesive on the back and slap it on the windshield or on the roof.
+There are plenty of car bows available in stores and online (a weird number actually) and they range in price from $9 for a basic 18-inch bow from Michaels to $80 for a massive red-velvet-and-gold-trimmed bow.
 There are also plenty in the $30 range which ⏤ considering you just dropped thousands on the car itself ⏤ doesn’t seem like a stretch.